The Forgotten (Star Trek: Enterprise): Production

 The episode was the third of the season to be directed by Star Trek: The Next Generation alumnus LeVar Burton.
 He had previously directed two episodes in each of the first two seasons of the show.
 "The Forgotten" marked the first episode jointly written by Chris Black and David A. Goodman.
 They had each written several episodes of the series previously on a solo basis, and Goodman also wrote the Star Trek themed Futurama episode "Where No Fan Has Gone Before".
+Goodman praised Black for his work on the script saying Chris was "a very gifted writer who was also very confident and understanding of what the rules were for writing for Star Trek Enterprise."

 Both Randy Oglesby and Rick Worthy returned in their recurring guest roles as members of the Xindi council, while Bob Morrisey returned to Enterprise as a Reptilian Captain, having previously appeared in the episode "Stigma" as Doctor Strom.
 Joining in a brief appearance as an Engineer in "The Forgotten" was Seth MacFarlane, creator of the television series Family Guy.
 He made one further appearance in the series, in the season four episode "Affliction" where his character was given the name of Ensign Rivers.

 Production began on "The Forgotten" on January 23, 2004 and overlapped with three other episodes.
 This meant that the first day's shoot only involved Connor Trinneer, Jolene Blalock and Kipleigh Brown.
 When filming resumed after the weekend, the rest of the cast joined in the shooting on "The Forgotten" using a variety of standing sets for the Enterprise showing damage resulting from the action in earlier episodes.
 An additional set which made its first appearance was the morgue on the ship, which was holding three Reptilian-Xindi from the episode "Carpenter Street".
 Filming concluded on February 2, with an additional special effects shoot for the outside hull effects on the following day with Trinneer and Dominic Keating.
 The remainder of the cast began filming on the following episode, "E²".